Slookeur/atomes/ADDING_NEW_ANALYSIS.md

   }
   ```

+> [!TIP]
-Note that by default **atomes** will just take the min and max values of the available calculation results but you might want to adjust this.
+> By default **atomes** will just take the minimum and maximum values for calculation based on the result(s)
+>
+> This is to enforce to use other set of parameters as min and max values for x and / or y axis.

 The autoscale is performed immediately after in this function.